Dioramas Refinements

 - Oops - Major Nov.
 2019 Track Fix -

-M.B.
-Klein, one of my area's few brick and mortor retailers to focus on model railroading, recently closed its doors, to trade exclusively online.
-So I dropped by today, and... you can't have too many signals!!
+...One of the area's few brick and mortor retailers that focuses exclusively on model railroading, M.B.
+Klein, is closing its doors, to trade exclusively online (I've bought from them online, and only recently leard they had a physical presense locally) So I dropped by today, and... you can't have too many signals!!

-I'm finally sorting out how I want to develop this area of the layout, after struggling with ideas from the beginning of the project.
-I came acroos these two earth moving replicas at a good price on Ebay, and the Walters construction site trailer kit, which sealed the deal on making if a construction site.
+I'm finally sorting out how I want to develop this area of the layout, after struggling with ideas for it throughout the project.
+I came acroos these two earth moving replicas at a good price on Ebay, and the Walters construction site trailer kit, which sealed the deal on making it a construction site.

-With the truss bridges swapped out for deck girder bridges, and catenary mounted for the two outer tracks, someone on a blog asked about the bridge track shown here.
-I didn't know where you can order track with guardrails, because the two segments pictured here came with an Ebay purchase of a now discontinued Walters two-track truss bridge.
-But I eventually found a solution for scratch building bridge track.
-Micro Electronics markets 36" lengths of bridge track.
+With the Truss bridges swapped out for deck girder bridges, and catenary mounted for the two outer tracks that the GG1 will operate on, someone on a blog asked about the bridge track shown here.
+I didn't know, because the two segments came with an Ebay bridge purchase..., but they are noe discontinued Walters brand bridge tracks.
+So that got me thinkin, and I eventually found a solution for scratch building bridge track.
+Micro Electronics makes 36" lengths of bridge track.
 The Code 83 version includes the flex track and two 36" lengths of Code 70 rail for the guard rails.
-So I tried my hand at scratch building a 19+" and 10" segment for the outermost and innermost deck girder bridges, to replace the simple flex track on them now.
+So I gave a go at scratch building an 19+" and 10" segment for the outermost and innermost deck girder bridges, that I had to use simple flex track on.

-The $13 kit was long enough to make the 19+" (bottom of photo), and should leave plenty for the 10" (top) deck girder bridges.
+The $13 kit was long enough to make the 19+" (bottom), and should leave plenty for 10" segment for (top) deck girder bridges (shown here spanned with simple flex track).

-I make a template for a jig, that I thought would be needed to bend the guard rails evenly.
-But reading up on bridge track guardrail construction back in the 60s-70s, I learned that in practise, damaged or defective rails were preferred for use as guardrails.
-So I figure the less than perfectly symmetrical guardrails would probably be as prototypical as not.
+I started to make a template to build a jig, that I thought would be needed to bend the guard rails evenly.
+But reading up on railroad guardrails, I learned that in practise, damaged or defective rails were preferred for use as guardrails.
+So I have the sense that less that perfectly symmetrical guardrails would probably be more prototypical than not.

-The little template exercise was helpful though, to contour the bend, and get the spacing of the guard rails right.
-I removed , and spaced out a few of the ties along 2.5" inches on each end of the 19" segment.
+The little template exercise was good though, gave me a sense of what shape I wanted to contour the bend to, and what the spacing of the guard rails would look like.
+But I just started cuttung stuff, based on measuremwnt from the original.
+I spiced the ties, and removed some, for 2.5" inches on each end of the 19" segment.
 A few ties popped off and had to be put back on, but ME track is pretty good quality, and the ties, once you slide them back in place, stay.

-I found that securing the rail with 2cm extended, and no more than 5mm or an 1/8" of an inch in the plyer grip, gives the best working leverage for a smooth bend.
-One must take care to bend the rail absolutely along the horizontal plane of the rail, or the bent rail wont't lie flat on the ties.
+I found the securing the rail with 2cm exposed, and no more than 5mm or an 1/8 of an inch in the plyer grip, gives the best working leverage for a smooth bend.
+One must take care to bend the rail absolutely in a flat horizontal plan, or else the bent rail wont't lie flat on the ties.

 So the project turned out to be not as heavy a lift as I'd anticipated, thanks to the ME kit.
 I now will look into what would be the best adhesive to bond plastic and brass.